MikolajZielinski/Renode-TensorFlow/README.md

 ### Uploading Blink to the board

-Blink is a simple "Hello World!" like program wihich is blinkin a LED on the Arduino borads connected to the pin 13.
+Blink is a simple "Hello World!" like program wihich is turning ON and OFF an LED on the Arduino borads connected to the pin 13.

 Now open a new terminal inside docker and start the ArduinoIDE.